margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Let people speak up for themselves,
 Be more patient, observant, and considerate.

+## Americana ##
+I'm sure you,
+someone with far HIGHER IQ,
+just watched from your high-standing pedestal the joke on a woman supposed to be a blonde-haired Southern Virgin understand the social, cultural, and political nuances of
+Confederate flags, Cowboy boots, and Americana Music like Grateful Dead that my dad listens to far too late I am sure it is really funny for onlookers to be known as a heartbreaking cowgirl, a damsel in distress to people who reminded me of my great grandfather who worked in the lumber industry
+I think I grew up with aspergers, process things slowly, and catch on to things way too late

 ## Taking Back the Night ##
 Flying into the night sky, I take back the night, where in reality it is a silent night.
 I sing with the stars above, where everyone has a place.